andrewrgarcia/XRDpy/README.md

 plot and calculate the Scherrer width for a single XRD and multiple XRD pattterns at a time, respectively.

 ## Just starting?
-Learn how to use XRDpy
+Learn how to use XRDpy (Click on book below for Manual and Download it for clickable links)
 <a href="manual.pdf"><img src="figures/ancient-legend-icon-01.png" alt="drawing" width="200"/></a>

 #### (LICENSE file excerpt -see: LICENSE file in this repository-)